10 Intrinsic Rewards That Your Employees Look Forward To

 Know more here: Flexibility In The Workplace - What Employees Look Forward To In 2022

 Employees who receive words of appreciation from management or their coworkers are 2.5 times more engaged than those who go unrecognized, and 90% of employees believe that receiving recognition will boost their motivation to work harder at their job.
-Yet, most companies don’t have an employee recognition or feedback program in place.
-Giving feedback can take place in formal or informal settings, like team meetings or coworkers passing each other in the hallway. - Thomas Lewis, CEO and founder of RIP City Reviews
+Yet, most companies don’t have an employee recognition or feedback program.
+Giving feedback can occur in formal or informal settings, like team meetings or coworkers passing each other in the hallway. - Thomas Lewis, CEO and founder of RIP City Reviews

 Here's an example of employee appreciation from Vantage Circle's employee recognition solution.